Transformation

 LABSS DDG brings together Consortia Group Leads who can represent the individual local authority leads who can consider, instruct, and influence change within their authority whilst representing that authority’s position.

-LABSS DDG also includes members who are contributors to initiatives and tasks undertaken by the LABSS DDG and supported by the DTU.
+LABSS DDG also includes members who are contributors to initiatives and tasks undertaken by the LABSS DDG and supported by the SBSH.
 Contributing members also provide subject matter expertise input to other working or research groups.

 The LABSS DDG also provides a central verifier support role coordinated through the LABSS DDG Lead.